Dr Michelle Blanchard

 Deputy CEO, Director, Anne Deveson Research Centre

 Dr Michelle Blanchard is the Deputy CEO at SANE Australia.
-Michelle is also the founding Director of SANE’s Anne Deveson Research Centre which partners with people with mental illness and their family, friends and colleagues to drive policy and social change.
-The Anne Deveson Research Centre honours the SANE co-founder’s tireless work in reducing the stigma associated with mental illness.
+Michelle is also the founding Director of SANE’s Anne Deveson Research Centre which partners with people with mental health issues and their family, friends and colleagues to drive policy and social change.
+The Anne Deveson Research Centre honours the SANE co-founder’s tireless work in reducing the stigma associated with mental health issues.

 Prior to joining SANE, Michelle held senior roles at the Butterfly Foundation for Eating Disorders and the Young and Well Cooperative Research Centre.
 Michelle is also an Honorary Senior Fellow in the School of Psychological Sciences at the University of Melbourne.